SEPPIC committed to sustainable palm oil

 A commitment on the long term

 SEPPIC has been a member of the RSPO since 2010 and supports the transformation of the palm oil industry into a sustainable one.
-In 2014, SEPPIC initiated an action plan for its own use of palm oil derivatives, with the aim of obtaining 100% of its ingredients certified by 2020 (covered by at least a Book & Claim certification) and 100% of its ingredients physically certified by 2025 (covered by at least a Mass Balance certification), in line with the commitment it made to the RSPO in 2013.
+In 2014, SEPPIC initiated an action plan to ensure that 100% of the sourcing of palm oil derivatives, used in the manufacture of ingredients, to be certified by 2020 (covered by at least a Book & Claim certification) and physically certified by 2025 (covered by at least a Mass Balance certification), in line with the commitment it made to the RSPO in 2013.

 This commitment translates into SEPPIC’s innovation.
 SEPPIC designs its new ingredients with an eco-design approach including many criteria.
 Each new SEPPIC ingredient using palm oil or palm derivatives in its production processes must use a Mass Balance sourcing or a more advanced traceability, thus contributing to the production of sustainable certified palm oil.